GilmoreEng/GOOD-form/GOOD-KiraW.md

 |RMACC paper for HPC Budget Guidance work.
 Due FULL 9+ February 02, 2024. and SHORT March 15, 2024. https://hpcsymposium.rmacc.org/call-for-papers WORKING TITLE: HPC Scaling on a budget
 | NIOSH contact - Jennica | CS field session project plugin for visualization.
 | DRAFT OOD tips and tricks | video, or...
+| Larry Irons meeting RCP geophysics | He is the SysAdmin of the Geophysics computing lab with many Linux and Windows desktops and large screens.
+Each Linux machine is remote accessed by multi-users from off campus for compute work.
+Windows desktops also have remote background processing running even when a local user is using the primary display.
+All machines have UPS power backups.
+He also, handles NAS servers in the hosted area of CTLM with 6 servers for data.
+Two are mounted on Mio, and an addition login server (making a 7th server) for lanuching jobs to Mio.
+Geophysics runs a "Data processing" class in the fall, followed by "Interpretation" class in the Spring, and a Summer field session from this lab space.
+Mio: rcp 12 compute[012-023], and geop 12 compute[000-011], and Wendian: CPU-Skylake, GPU V100 32GB nodes: geop 4 g[001-004].
+Lab funding came through BIG OIL not from academic funding.
+Data movement is drawen through 1Gbit connection to the servers and MUST be replaced back to the servers as part of the agreement.
+| Thoughts for Geophysics | Can we connect the V100s to make use of there power?
+Will the software support loading more data?
+Paraview compatibility with the data sets?
+Tiled display with the monitors in the room?
+VR headsets with smaller data sets is what his mostly interested in expanding too.
+HTC goggles VIVE product might work.
 ## Decisions
 ###Agreed upon actions to be taken.
 |Topic|Decision|